akenateb/portfolarav/README.md

 ## About Laravel

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+MiniNews is a laravel 10 based application.
+It has a simple function, it uploads articles and users checking that each article is unique as users.
+Using the last version of Laravel, it takes the pain out of development by easing common tasks used in many web projects, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).